jackyzha0/jackyzha0.github.io/content/posts/relational-identity.md

 [^3]: Source: [Soulbinding Like a State](https://subconscious.substack.com/p/soulbinding-like-a-state), Gordon Brander

-## Identity as Actions
+## Identity as Capabilities

 ![[thoughts/images/identity-action.png]]

-When I think about what identity ultimately feels useful for, it is to gesture at actions and verbs rather than attributes.
-My identity perhaps represents how I act, what I have permission to do, how I relate to the world through my actions.
+When I think about what identity ultimately feels useful for, it is to gesture at *capabilities* rather than attributes.
+My identity can also be represented by how I act and what I have permission to do.
 Gordon Brander suggests similarly: "digital identity should not be about who you are, but what you are authorized to do."[^3]

 > "[Verb-like conceptualizations of identity] consider it to be dynamic, multiple, informational, temporary, contextual.
 Whereas the noun-like conceptualizations attach actions and interactions to actors, the verb-like recognise that identity is co-emergent with actions and interactions in contexts."